-4. Install the bottom seal
+3 Install the bottom seal

-A. Install the bottom seal by opening the door to access the bottom of the frame, and install the seal according to the drawings below.
+A. Open the door to access the bottom of the frame, and install the seal according to the drawings below.
+Seat the screws approximately 12 inches apart.

 B. The drip edge of the gasket should face the exterior side.